Resolved

 In December 2020, the City of Inglewood released its Draft Environmental Impact Report (EIR) for the Inglewood Transit Connector (ITC) Project to connect the Forum and SoFi Stadium with Metro’s Crenshaw Line.

-While the project states that it will activate the downtown area and “complements and preserves the historic fabric of Downtown,” there is no planned stop there, the APM radically alters the downtown’s physical environment, and there are no measures in place to ensure it will not do the exact opposite.
-We believe the project as currently envisioned will lead to greater disinvestment, infeasibility of reusing and activating storefronts, and demolition of additional historic buildings in the future.
+While the project stated that it would activate the downtown area and “complements and preserves the historic fabric of Downtown,” there was no planned stop there, the APM radically altered the downtown’s physical environment, and there were no measures in place to ensure it would not do the exact opposite.
+We believe the project as approved would lead to greater disinvestment, infeasibility of reusing and activating storefronts, and demolition of additional historic buildings in the future.

-Under the current plan, the APM will be elevated approximately forty feet in the air with large concrete support columns that will dominate and dramatically alter the existing lowrise Main Street commercial district.
-The Conservancy is concerned about what type of environment will result for pedestrians once the APM is constructed.
+The APM would be elevated approximately forty feet in the air with large concrete support columns that would dominate and dramatically alter the existing low-rise Main Street commercial district.
+The Conservancy was concerned about what type of environment would result for pedestrians once the APM was constructed.

 Within the Project Area, there are ten identified historic resources, nine of which are located within the Downtown area.
 In their analysis, Historic Resources Group (HRG) found significant impacts to several resources, most notably the National Register of Historic Places-listed Fox Theatre.
-Under the current plan, the Federal Building and Loan Association building will be demolished to facilitate a radius turn for the APM.
+The Federal Building and Loan Association building would be demolished to facilitate a radius turn for the APM.

 Our Position